 Caption: Several of us at the National Museum of the Marine Corps in Quantico, Virginia.

+This past weekend the Stevenson University Public History Program was on the road again, doing what we do so well: exploring history.
 This time, our expedition of discovery took us to the hallowed grounds of Williamsburg, Jamestown, Guinea Station, and Quantico, Virginia.

 In one weekend our majors were able to visit public history venues operated by the National Park Service, the State of Virginia, and two 501(c)(3) organizations.
 Along the way we engaged with professional public historians and learned about how they interpret history to the public, changes they have experienced in the last decade, the ethical issues they face on a daily basis, and how they feel about the state of the discipline.
 We watched as they practiced their craft, and we watched the public as they engaged with history.
 In all, our students got to spend approximately 15 hours knee deep in the discipline at world class venues.